RatBodyFormer: Rat Body Surface from Keypoints

-\paragraph{Loss Functions} The primary loss function for training RatBodyFormer is the supervision provided by the annotations in the RatDome Dataset.
-We directly compare the estimated 3D body surface point coordinates and their ground-truth coordinates with L2 norm as $\mathcal{L}_\mathrm{3D}$.
 This L2 norm loss $\mathcal{L}_\mathrm{3D}$, however, can be defined only for a subset of the $N$ body surface points.
 Since they are defined as the union of all annotated body surface points on different rat surfaces, a single input keypoint set from a rat has a ground-truth annotation only for the body surface points of the same rat.
-Even for the body surface points from the same rat, some of them can be missing in the captured data due to occlusion.
+To ensure that the body surface point positions are consistent, we introduce a position consistency loss $\mathcal{L}_\mathrm{p}$ when training on data of multiple rats.
+Please refer to the appendix for details.
+In addition to $\mathcal{L}_\mathrm{3D}$ and $\mathcal{L}_\mathrm{p}$, we employ a silhouette loss $\mathcal{L}_\mathrm{s}$ which counts the number of predicted body surface points whose projections fall outside of the 2D rat region in a view~\cite{DRWR}.